November 15-17, 2019

-Webelos Woods is a special weekend designed for Webelos Scouts (4th and 5th graders) and their parents to experience what awaits them in Scouting.
+Webelos Woods is a fun and energetic campout for Webelos Scouts (4th and 5th graders) and their parents to experience what awaits them in Scouting.
 Webelos Scouts will have an opportunity to visit with troop Scouts and leaders.

 The program will consist of two nights of camping and a full day of activities on Saturday.
-Webelos Scouts should camp together as dens and exercise the patrol-method of camping as much as possible.
-More information will be available at September and October roundtables.
+More information will be available during roundtable.
 Leaders may want to purchase a Scout Handbook and read the chapters on camping, cooking, and first aid, and the sections on knots.
 Scouts will check-in Friday evening.
 On Saturday, Webelos Scout dens will compete in activities such as basic first aid, fire lays and fire building, games, Scout skills and knots (square, taut-line, clove hitch, two half hitches, bowline, sheet bend).
-The dens will be judged on their den flag and yell, leadership, teamwork, skill demonstration and Scout spirit.
-On Saturday afternoon, dens will participate in fun activities with area troops, scavenger hunt, and learn more advanced skills taught by local troops.
 Scouts will break camp and depart Sunday morning.

 First Aid and Safety: A health and safety officer will be on duty all weekend.
 No food or candy is allowed in your tent or sleeping bag.
 Since this is a wooded and water area, all campers should be on the lookout for snakes.
 The buddy system is to be used by the Scouts at all times.

 Troop Visits: Webelos Scouts and their parents are encouraged to visit troops throughout the weekend.
 You may visit them anytime.
 This is a good time to meet the adult leadership and watch the troops in action.